ioBroker/ioBroker.lovelace/README.md

 ### 2.1.0 (2022-01-06)
 * (Garfonso) Added: support for new things in frontend (like arm_vacation state, currency, ...).
 * (Garfonso) Change: Updated frontent to 20211229.0 (needs update of browser_mod, card_mod)

-### 2.0.7 (2022-01-06)
-* (Garfonso) Fix: possible crash while creating light entity
-* (Garfonso) Fix: possible crashes in binding support
-* (Garfonso) Fix: /state/ handler for files (repairs for example Sonos cover image)
-* (Garfonso) Fix: tilt command was not correctly processed in ioBroker
-* (Garfonso) Fix: conversion issues in alarm control panel
-* (Garfonso) Fix: missed update if auto and manual entity were created from same ioBroker device
-* (Garfonso) Fixed: Warning on object change of manual entites
-* (Garfonso) Change: Subscribe ids for all config elements contain valid entity_ids (fixes tankerkoenig card and secondary-entity-row)
-* (Garfonso) Added: support for offline indicator (auto & manual) and online indicator
-* (Garfonso) Added: support for error, maintenance and working indicator (binary sensors)
-* (Garfonso) Added: more devices classes with custom settings
-* (Garfonso) Added: Support for calendar (only ical, use custom settings to create calendar entity on ical.*.data.table).

 ## License